tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where most inventory items with multiple skins (such as sodacans) weren't showing their skinned variants when being held in the players hands.
 - Quality of Life Improvements:
     - Datacubes will show a black screen after they have been read.
+    - Added the option to use the original HUD fonts instead of the GMDX ones.
     - The augmentation "hum" sound can be disabled.
     - Augmentations now show their active colours in the medbot interface.
     - Complete overhaul of the "Decline Knives" system